triton-inference-server/tutorials/Feature_Guide/Speculative_Decoding/TRT-LLM/README.md

 # OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

-# EAGLE Speculative Decoding
+# Speculative Decoding with TensorRT-LLM

-This tutorial shows how to build and run a model using EAGLE speculative decoding ([paper](https://arxiv.org/pdf/2401.15077) | [github](https://github.com/SafeAILab/EAGLE/tree/main) | [blog](https://sites.google.com/view/eagle-llm)) in Triton Inference Server with TensorRT-LLM backend on a single node with one GPU.
+This tutorial shows how to build and serve speculative decoding models in Triton Inference Server with [TensorRT-LLM backend](https://github.com/triton-inference-server/tensorrtllm_backend) on a single node with one GPU.

-TensorRT-LLM is NVIDIA's recommended solution of running Large Language Models(LLMs) on NVIDIA GPUs.
-Read more about TensoRT-LLM [here](https://github.com/NVIDIA/TensorRT-LLM) and Triton's TensorRT-LLM Backend [here](https://github.com/triton-inference-server/tensorrtllm_backend).
+According to [Spec-Bench](https://sites.google.com/view/spec-bench), EAGLE is currently the top-performing approach for speeding up LLM inference across different tasks.
+In this tutorial, we'll focus on [EAGLE](#eagle) and demonstrate how to make it work with Triton Inference Server.
+However, we'll also cover [MEDUSA](#medusa) and [Speculative Sampling (SpS)](#speculative-sampling) for those interested in exploring alternative methods.
+This way, you can choose the best fit for your needs.

-## Limitations
+## EAGLE

+EAGLE ([paper](https://arxiv.org/pdf/2401.15077) | [github](https://github.com/SafeAILab/EAGLE) | [blog](https://sites.google.com/view/eagle-llm)) is a speculative decoding technique that accelerates Large Language Model (LLM) inference by predicting future tokens based on contextual features extracted from the LLM's second-top layer.
+It employs a lightweight Auto-regression Head to predict the next feature vector, which is then used to generate tokens through the LLM's frozen classification head, achieving significant speedups (2x-3x faster than vanilla decoding) while maintaining output quality and distribution consistency.
+EAGLE-2, an improved version, further enhances performance by using confidence scores from the draft model to dynamically adjust the draft tree structure, resulting in even faster inference speeds.

-  * EAGLE-2 is not supported.
+*NOTE: EAGLE-2 is not supported via Triton Inference Server using TensorRT-LLM backend yet.*
-  * [mc_sim_7b_63](https://github.com/FasterDecoding/Medusa/blob/main/medusa/model/medusa_choices.py#L1) would be used as EAGLE choices for each inference request and cannot be changed.
-  * Pipeline parallelism is not supported.

-## Acquiring EAGLE Model and its Base Model
+### Acquiring EAGLE Model and its Base Model

-Throughout the tutorial, we will be using the [EAGLE-Vicuna-7B-v1.3](https://huggingface.co/yuhuili/EAGLE-Vicuna-7B-v1.3) model, uploaded to HuggingFace by the authors of EAGLE.
+In this example, we will be using the [EAGLE-Vicuna-7B-v1.3](https://huggingface.co/yuhuili/EAGLE-Vicuna-7B-v1.3) model.
 More types of EAGLE models could be found [here](https://sites.google.com/view/eagle-llm).
 The base model [Vicuna-7B-v1.3](https://huggingface.co/lmsys/vicuna-7b-v1.3) is also needed for EAGLE to work.

-Vicuna-7B-v1.3 model is a fine-tuned Llama.
-With some modifications, you can add EAGLE to other base models as well.
-Some TensorRT-LLM models might not work with EAGLE due to the missing head size in the speculative decoding XQA attention kernels.

 To download both models, run the following command:
 ```bash